knno/kengine-archive/docs/0.2/README.md

 ### Quick Upgrade

 1. Download the latest .yymps from the Releases tab of GitHub.
-2. Backup your `KengineConfig` script in your GameMaker project to **another location and name** (if it exists)
+2. Backup your `KengineConfig` script in your GameMaker project to **another location**.
+3. Backup your `KengineAssetTypes` script in your GameMaker project to **another location**.
-3. Delete the `Kengine` folder in your project.
+4. Delete the `Kengine` folder in your project.
-4. Import the downloaded file into your project by `Tools > Import local package`.
+5. Import the downloaded file into your project by `Tools > Import local package`.
-5. Compare the values of both `KengineConfig`s scripts.
+6. Compare the values of both `KengineConfig` scripts.
 It is recommended to use the newer values.
+7. Do the same for the `KengineAssetTypes` scripts **carefully**.
+See the changelogs and act upon it if you have custom definitions.
-6. Don't forget to add `obj_kengine` object to your very first room!
+8. Don't forget to add `obj_kengine` object to your very first room!
-7. Done
+9. Done

 > If you'd like to sync the project however with all the projects you are working on, you can use my [GmDm](https://github.com/knno/gmdm) program.
 Simply clone the repository into a location for GmDm to > find, and install it by adding this link to your `gmdm.yml` file in your new/exiting project(s):
 > ```yml